-Checks and assessments
+Observation Three: Checks and assessments

-Research has found that kinship care is overwhelmingly safe, but kinship care has not been safe for every child.
+Research has found that kinship care is overwhelmingly safe, but it has not been safe for every child.
 Kinship care has resulted in the tragic loss of the children entrusted into the care of family.